KarlTDebiec/OOT3DHDTextGenerator/README.md

-**Fortunately**, the Chinese localization, for which this script was originally intended, clears the text image between usages, making it viable to generate a complete high resolution text pack for this language.
-The script is particularly useful for Chinese, as the original characters' 16x16 pixel resolution reduces many complex characters to blurs.
-This script has been used to generate a simplified Chinese high resolution text package.
-It may still be run while playing the Chinese localization to capture any additional text missing from the released package
+**Fortunately**, the Chinese localization, for which this script was originally intended, clears the text image between usages, making it viable to generate a high resolution text package for this language.
+This script is particularly useful for Chinese, as the original 16x16 pixel resolution obfuscates many complex characters.
+A simplified Chinese high resolution text package covering most of the game has been created and is available on the release page.
+The script may be run while playing the Chinese localization to capture any additional text missing from the package.

 ## Usage